zeromq/pyczmq/README.md

   - etc...

-The 'new' functions in the module namespaces (like pyczmq.zctx.new) are wrappers that plug into Python's garbage collector, so you typically never need to explicitly destroy objects if you use the namespace interface.
+Some of the 'new' functions in the module namespaces (like pyczmq.zctx.new) are wrappers that plug into Python's garbage collector, so you typically never need to explicitly destroy objects if you use the namespace interface.
 Therefore, pyczmq.zctx.new isn't *really* pyczmq.C.zmq_new, but the effect is exactly the same.
-If you use the "raw" C binding interface pyczmq.C.zmq_new, however, you must explicitly garbage collect your own resources by calling the coresponding destroy method (pyczmq.C.zctx_destroy, etc.).
+If you use the "raw" C binding interface pyczmq.C.zctx_new, however, you must explicitly garbage collect your own resources by calling the coresponding destroy method (pyczmq.C.zctx_destroy, etc.).

+Some 'new' functions do not do this wrapping behavior, because they are meant to be destroyed by czmq.  zmsg objects for example are destroyed by zmsg_send, and zframe objects have their ownership taken over by various functions in zmsg and are destroyed when the msg is sent and destroyed.
+If you create these objects and don't in turn call the functions that destroy them, you must explicitly destroy them yourself with zmsg.destroy or zframe.destroy.

 Functionality is also encapsulated in a number of optional helper classes to make a more "object oriented" API, if you're into that kind of thing.
 Types included are 'Context', 'Socket', 'Loop' and 'Beacon'.
+These classes also try to quack more pythonically than the underlying function api and some of the ownership issues are (hopefully) hidden.